20+ Ready-to-use classroom activities to celebrate Women’s History Month

 What’s inside this calendar?

 Share the Women’s History Month calendar link with your students so, at the start of each school day, they can complete the surprise activity for that day.
 You can also choose to share separate activities and even change them before sharing with your students.
-You can find all the separate activities below, and if you want to make changes, make sure to navigate to this BookWidgets group, create a free account if needed, duplicate the activity, make changes and share with your students through your LMS or a unique link.
+You can find all the separate activities below, and if you want to make changes, make sure to navigate to this BookWidgets folder, create a free account if needed, duplicate the activity, make changes and share with your students through your LMS or a unique link.
 We will explain this process again below.

 The activities include: